mandiant/capa/README.md

 ...
 ```

-Additionally, capa also supports analyzing sandbox reports for identifying capabilities
+Additionally, capa also supports analyzing [CAPE](https://github.com/kevoreilly/CAPEv2)
-from dynamic execution traces.
-This is especially relevant for samples that are either packed or
-obfuscated, since static analysis on those samples would likely not yield the desired information.

-Currently, capa only supports reports from the [CAPE](https://github.com/kevoreilly/CAPEv2) sandbox.
-Here's an example run on the packed sample with SHA256 hash 05be49819139a3fdcdbddbdefd298398779521f3d68daa25275cc77508e42310:
+sandbox reports for dynamic capabilty extraction.
+In order to use this, you first
+have to submit your sample to CAPE for analysis, and then pass the generated report to capa as you would an ordinary object file.

+Here's an example of running capa against a packed binary, and then running capa against the CAPE report of that binary:

 ```yaml
 $ capa 05be49819139a3fdcdbddbdefd298398779521f3d68daa25275cc77508e42310.exe